Have a question about online support?

 Anti-Virus

-If you are a Microsoft Windows operating system user, you can download free Microsoft security tools to protect your personal computer.
+If you are a using Microsoft Windows operating system 10 or higher, you have access to Microsoft security tools to protect your personal computer.
 If you are a Mac Operating system user, protect yourself with the Avast Free Mac Security application.
 Contact Information Technology at 508.531.2555 or itsupport@bridgew.edu for installation assistance.

 Printer